AndrewBlue557888/Plot_a_Day_in_the_Town/README.md

 5. open the "Index.html" file with your browser (tested with google chrome, if it doesn't work with your default, try using chrome)

 possible future improvements:
-1. labels for each location when marker is on the location
+1. labels for each location when marker is on it
 2. visual transition from location to location, making it easier to track